PaulT95/PaulT95/README.md

 ### 🌟 Beyond the Lab

 - 🛠️ **Tinkering:** Building custom electronics for human movement assessment and smart home.
-- 🌐 **Networking:** Playing around IT systems and networking.
-- 📖 **Legacy:** Continuing a family tradition of technical curiosity and problem-solving.
+- 🌐 **Networking:** Playing around IT systems and networking & continuing a family tradition of technical curiosity and problem-solving.

 ---